Marine steam engine: Simple

 A simple engine is an engine that operates with single expansion of steam, regardless of the number of cylinders fitted to the engine.
-Up until about the mid-19th century, most ships had engines with only one cylinder, although some vessels had multiple cylinder simple engines, and/or more than one engine.
+Up until about the mid-19th century, most ships had engines with only one cylinder, although some vessels had multiple-cylinder simple engines, and/or more than one engine.

-Double acting
+Double-acting

-A double acting engine is an engine where steam is applied to both sides of the piston.
-Earlier steam engines applied steam in only one direction, allowing momentum or gravity to return the piston to its starting place, but a double acting engine uses steam to force the piston in both directions, thus increasing rotational speed and power.
-Like the term "simple engine", the term "double acting" is less frequently encountered in the literature since almost all marine engines were of the double acting type.
+A double-acting engine is an engine where steam is applied to both sides of the piston.
+Earlier steam engines applied steam in only one direction, allowing momentum or gravity to return the piston to its starting place, but a double-acting engine uses steam to force the piston in both directions, thus increasing rotational speed and power.
+Like the term "simple engine", the term "double-acting" is less frequently encountered in the literature since almost all marine engines were of the double-acting type.

 Vertical, horizontal, inclined, inverted

 These terms refer to the orientation of the engine cylinder.
-A vertical cylinder stands vertically with its piston rod operating above (or below) it.
-A vertical inverted engine is defined as a vertical cylinder arrangement, with the crankshaft mounted directly below the cylinder(s).
+In a vertical cylinder, the piston moves in the vertical plane, with the piston rod emerging from the top of the cylinder to turn an overhead crankshaft.
+In a vertical inverted engine, the piston likewise moves in the vertical plane, but with the piston rod emerging from the bottom to turn a crankshaft beneath.
 With an inclined or horizontal type, the cylinder and piston are positioned at an incline or horizontally.
-An inclined inverted cylinder is an inverted cylinder operating at an incline.
+An inclined inverted cylinder is a cylinder operating at a downward incline.
 These terms are all generally used in conjunction with the engine types above.
-Thus, one may have a horizontal direct-acting engine, or an inclined compound double acting engine, etc.
+Thus, one may have a horizontal trunk engine, or an inclined compound engine, etc.

 Inclined and horizontal cylinders could be very useful in naval vessels as their orientation kept the engine profile as low as possible and thus less susceptible to damage.
 They could also be used in a low profile ship or to keep a ship's centre of gravity lower.
 In addition, inclined or horizontal cylinders had the advantage of reducing the amount of vibration by comparison with a vertical cylinder.